 If you invest in stocks, mutual funds, or ETFs, you probably are well aware that we have experienced a very long run of rising stock markets.
 Everyone wants to know, is this the end of the business cycle?
 Is the bull run losing steam?
 When will the crash come?
-We would all like to know whether we should continue to invest in stocks, or will the market crash in 2020.
+We would all like to know whether we should continue to invest in stocks, or will the market crash.

 This post may contain affiliate links, which means I make a small commission if you decide to purchase something through that link.
 This has no cost to you, and in some cases may give you a discount off the regular price.
 If you do make a purchase, thank you for supporting my blog!
 I only recommend products and services that I truly believe in, and all opinions expressed are my own.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclaimers for more information.